akleinhesselink/Competitive_HOI/README.md

 ### Reproducing analyses

 The 'code' directory contains all the R scripts.
-To recreate the analyses in the manuscript open an R session and set the working directory to this folder  containing this README file.
+To recreate the analyses in the manuscript open an R session and set the working directory to this folder containing this README file (alternatively open the .Rproject file in Rstudio).
 Then run the "run_all_scripts.R" script. **Note: running all analyses may take 15 to 20 minutes to complete.**

 ### File details